craftingcity/The-Known-World/README.md

 2. The [[The Pantheon|gods are here]], we can see them walk among us.
 3. This place changes.
 Someone always does something that makes it change.
 4. The [[The Planes of Existence|Planes]] are leaking in.
 This means we get to make more, but it also means that people want to stop it.
 5. People in this place simply become here.
 Sometimes they are born, sometimes they are carved.
 Everyone's story is different.
+This is good and cool.
 6. We start with peace; war happens anyways.
+7. Things need to happen despite the player's influence.
+This isn't just their story.